zannloo/tp/docs/UserGuide.md

 If you wish to edit a student instead, please refer to the dedicated section [here](#edit-a-student-edit).
 </box>

-Edits a group's name in the specified path. <br>
+Edits a group's details including name or GroupId in the specified path. <br>
+One or more fields can be edited in a single command.

 **Format:** `edit [SPECIFIED_PATH] [--name NAME] [--id GROUP_ID]`